abhisek2004/Minor-Project-I-Heart-Failure/README.md

 # Predictive Modeling for Heart Failure

-This project develops a predictive model for heart failure using machine learning techniques, designed to identify high-risk patients and facilitate early intervention.
-By analyzing anonymized patient data—such as demographics, medical histories, and clinical assessments—the model aims to empower healthcare professionals with the insights they need to make informed decisions.

 ## Project Summary

 Cardiovascular diseases (CVDs) are the leading cause of death worldwide, claiming an estimated 17.9 million lives each year, which accounts for 31% of all deaths globally.
 Four out of five CVD deaths are attributed to heart attacks and strokes, with one-third of these fatalities occurring prematurely in individuals under 70 years of age.
 Heart failure is a common outcome of CVDs, making early detection and management crucial.
 This project develops a predictive model for heart failure using machine learning techniques to identify high-risk patients and facilitate timely intervention.